Skip to product information

 Sale Sold out

-Tax included.
+Taxes included.
 Shipping calculated at checkout.

 View full details

 The Danubia Jupiter Telescope is perfect for enthusiasts who are looking for a good all round telescope.
 The refracting design uses an objective lens, to bend light onto a focal point, which magnifies the image so that it can be see by the human eye.
-The Danubia Jupiter kit comes complete with an adjustable aluminium tripod, three eyepieces, a 2 x Barlow lens and a 90 degree diagonal mirror, a moon filter and an erecting eyepiece and carry case.
+The Danubia Jupiter kit comes complete with an adjustable aluminium tripod, three eyepieces, a 2 x barlow lens and a 90 degree diagonal mirror, a moon filter and an erecting eyepiece and carry case.
 It has an excellent 35-400x magnification, which can be expanded using a range of accessories, and so truly makes this telescope the benchmark for amateur stargazers.
 2 year warranty included.

 "For enthusiasts who are looking for a good all round telescope."

 The eyepieces are easily swapped over and the erecting eyepiece turns the image the correct way for easier viewing.
 Ideal as a starting telescope the Jupiter telescope is competitively priced, easy to use and doesn't take up loads of room.
-Lunar craters around 4 miles in diameter will be seen, the rings of Saturn and bright nebulas, depending on atmospheric conditions and light pollution.
+Lunar craters around 4 miles in diameter will be seen, the rings of Saturn and bright nebulaes, depending on atmospheric conditions and light pollution.
 A good way to get into Astronomy, without breaking the bank.
 The three eyepieces are the Super Ramsden SR 4mm giving 175x magnification, the Huygen H12.5mm offering 56x magnification and the Huygen H20mm which gives 35x magnification.

 "The Danubia Jupiter kit comes complete with an adjustable aluminium tripod."